mbkoltai/mbkoltai.github.io/_posts/ecopol/2018-09-30-reprod_multipl2.md

 $$
 y = \frac{1}{e}f
+\tag{13}\label{eq13}
 $$

-So the concept of surplus value and the multiplier relationship between final demand and net money output can be related in a 2-sector model taking into account constant capital.
+So the concept of surplus value ($$e$$) and the multiplier relationship between final demand ($$f$$) and net money output ($$y$$) can be related in a 2-sector model taking into account constant capital.
 Or, if you like, the concepts of classical political economy (such as surplus value) and those of 'Keynesian economics' can be related through the reproduction schemas.

-To me this relationship is an algebraic one between parts of the total output classified with respect to their use: the net output on the one hand and on the other the part that can be consumed by owners or take the form of *MoP* and *CoG* to *expand* the capital stock (over replacement) and the workforce.
+To me this relationship seems an algebraic one between parts of the total output classified with respect to their use: the net output on the one hand and on the other the part that can be consumed by owners or take the form of *MoP* and *CoG* to *expand* the capital stock (over replacement) and the workforce.
 The second chunk ($$\mathbf{F}$$ in the above notation), that is the surplus part of the output, is a part of the first ($$\mathbf{v Q}$$).
 In other words, final demand is the part of the net output that can be directed to accumulation (=new workers + new constant capital) or consumption from profit.
 This is not a causal relationship in my understanding, but an algebraic identity.
-In fact, these purchases from profit for consumption and accumulation occur at the end of a period of production, and first what we should explain is where the demand for these parts of the total output come from.
+In fact, these purchases from profit for consumption and accumulation occur at the end of a period of production, and first - it seems to me - what we should explain is where the demand for these parts of the total output comes from.
 It is this question that I want to address in my next post.

 ### Reference